When to Go to ER for Hives?

 How to Prevent Future Hives and Allergic Reactions

-- Get allergy tested: An allergist can help identify what’s causing your reactions.
+- An allergist can help identify what’s causing your reactions.

-- Carry an EpiPen: If you’ve had a serious reaction before, you should carry an epinephrine injector at all times.
+- If you’ve had a serious reaction before, you should carry an epinephrine injector at all times.

 - Read food and medication labels carefully.